robert-hh/CS1237/README.md

 will reset the device.
 Since the current consumption of the CS1237 is low, it can be supplied by a GPIO output, making power cycling easy.

-According to the test, Teensy 4.x, RP2350 and PYBD SF6 work fine at a rate of 1280.
-The ESP32, RP2040, SAMD51 and Renesas RA6M2 work fine
-at a rate at 640 and can still be configured back.
-The PIO version of the RP2 driver works fine at all rates.
+According to the test, Teensy 4.x, RP2350, PYBD SF6 and the PIO version of the RP2 boards work fine at a rate of 1280.
+The ESP32, RP2040, SAMD51 and Renesas RA6M2 work fine at a rate at 640 and can still be configured back.
 ESP8266, nrf52, SAMD21 and W600 can be configured once for a rate
 of 640, but cannot reset back to a lower rate and do not support temperature reading when set to the 640 rate.
+SAMD21 can be configured for a rate of 640, but will do a buffered read at a rate of 320, unless configured for a machine.freq() of 52MHz.

 ### result = cs1237.read()